apify/apify-docs/sources/academy/webscraping/scraping_basics_python/index.md

 ## Requirements

-- A macOS, Linux, or Windows machine with a web browser and Python installed
+- A macOS, Linux, or Windows machine with a web browser and Python installed.
-- Familiarity with Python basics: variables, conditions, loops, functions, strings, lists, dictionaries, files, classes, and exceptions
+- Familiarity with Python basics: variables, conditions, loops, functions, strings, lists, dictionaries, files, classes, and exceptions.
-- Comfort with importing from the Python standard library, using virtual environments, and installing dependencies with `pip`
+- Comfort with importing from the Python standard library, using virtual environments, and installing dependencies with `pip`.
-- Familiarity with running commands in Terminal (macOS/Linux) or Command Prompt (Windows)
+- Familiarity with running commands in Terminal (macOS/Linux) or Command Prompt (Windows).

 ## You may want to know